TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/TypoScriptSyntax/Syntax/TypoScriptSyntax.rst

    The value of the :code:`stdWrap.wrap` property of :code:`anotherObject` is :code:`<p>|</p>`.
 It is **not** :code:`<h1>|<h1>` because this change happens **after** the copying.
-This example may seem trivial, but it's easy to loose the oversight in larger pieces of TypoScript.
+This example may seem trivial, but it's easy to loose the oversight in larger pieces of `TypoScript`:pn:.

 .. index::